Aliso Canyon: Geologic history

-Despite its size, Aliso Canyon likely formed as recently as the Wisconsinian glaciation of the last glacial period, a length of time lasting from 60,000–10,000 years ago.
+Despite its size, Aliso Canyon likely formed as recently as the Wisconsinian glaciation of the last glacial period, a length of time lasting from 60,000 to 10,000 years ago.
 During this time the San Joaquin Hills began to rise to their present-day form.
 (The uplift had actually begun as early as 1.22 million years ago, but the previous mountains had been eroded.)
 The Wisconsinian glaciation caused a shift in the entire climate of North America, pushing the cold, rainy climate of the Pacific Northwest south into California.
 The difference in sea level caused by the Wisconsinian glaciation was likely around -400 ft from the previous sea level, in the Sangamonian Satge, which was also about 100 ft higher than the present-day sea level.

 The new rainy climate of Southern California received around 80 in of rain each year, which caused the rivers and streams to become powerful and with enormous erosive force.
 Aliso Creek cut a V-shaped river valley through the San Joaquin Hills over this time span.
 Near the end of the Wisconsinian, the canyon was already a 1100 ft-deep gorge with a narrow, powerful watercourse at the bottom; the valley floor was likely around 300 ft wide.
 When the Wisconsinian era ended, the glaciers melted and sea levels rose 300 ft or so to their present level.
 Water backed up into Aliso Canyon and Wood Canyons, turning them into salt-water inlets.
 Over time, the creeks deposited enough sediment to fill the inlets with alluvium and create the present-day valley floor.
 This is the reason why the canyon resembles an aged U-shaped glacial valley instead of a relatively young V-shaped river valley.